logo

 2. Stone-obsessed collie tricked her owners into thinking she didn't bring stones inside

-My old collie cross always had an obession with stones.
+My old collie cross always had an obsession with stones.
 They chipped her teeth so badly, but she just loved them.
-We tried really hard to make her stop playing with them so we asked her to drop it before she came into the house from the garden.
-She had to be asked for a few days then she started doing it all by herself.
+We tried really hard to make her stop playing with them, so we asked her to drop it before she came into the house from the garden.
+According to Dr. Alison Gopnik, a developmental psychologist, "Dogs are capable of complex learning and can understand commands and cues from their owners."
 We were so proud of how smart she was!
-However, we kept realising that she had stones in the house again and we had no clue how she got them into the house, then we figured it out.
-She put the stone through the cat flap, came in through the door without a stone, and then would go pick it up from the cat flap door!
-Unfortunately she passed away in June, but I'll always remember how smart and amazing she was 💖
+However, we kept realizing that she had stones in the house again and we had no clue how she got them inside.
+Then we figured it out: she put the stone through the cat flap, came in through the door without a stone, and then would go pick it up from the cat flap door!
+Unfortunately, she passed away in June, but I'll always remember how smart and amazing she was 💖

 3. Rottweiler regularly outsmarted their owner